sabina-gregusova/python-interview/README.md

 Update `schema.sql` to include a `license` table with the following:

-- A license key field (unique text string, maximum 128 characters)
+- A license key field (unique text string)
 - Additional attributes you think would be useful for tracking issued licenses

 **Consider:** What information would be valuable to store about a license?
 Think about relationships to users, expiration, status, etc.